NetComposer/nksip/doc/reference/callback_functions.md

 # Callback Functions

-Each SipApp must provide a _callback module_.
+Each Service must provide a _callback module_.
 The functions this callback module can implement are described here.
 * See [Receiving Requests](../guide/receiving_requests.md) for an introduction.
 * The full list of reply options is available [here](sending_options.md).
 * The default implementation of each callback can be reviewed in [nksip_sipapp.erl](../../src/nksip_sipapp.erl).